neoaggelos/cluster-api-provider-lxc/docs/book/src/explanation/unprivileged-containers.md

 ## Limitations in unprivileged containers

 Known limitations apply when using unprivileged containers, e.g. consuming NFS volumes.
-See [](#TODO) for more details.
+See [Caveats](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-in-userns/#caveats) and [Caveats and Future work](https://rootlesscontaine.rs/caveats/) for more details.

 Similar limitations might apply for the CNI of the cluster. `kube-flannel` with the vxlan backend is known to work.